 Cartilage has no pain fibers and therefore it cannot be the source of any pain.
 The bone beneath the cartilage, on the other hand, is richly innervated with pain fibers.
 Accumulation of fluid in the bone marrow resulting in increased pressure is a common explanation of the pain.
 A painful cartilage lesion is often accompanied by a bone lesion, or at least a reaction in the bone.

-Thus, it is important to carefully consider the condition of the underlying bone in the diagnosis of an articular cartilage damage in order to identify possible reasons for pain and select a treatment method that will provide the patient with a pain free joint.
+Thus, it is important to carefully consider the condition of the underlying bone in the diagnosis of an articular cartilage damage in order to identify possible reasons for pain and select a treatment method that will provide the patient with a pain-free joint.

-3 common causes of knee pain are:
+3 examples of common causes of knee pain are:

 CARTILAGE LESION AND UNDERLYING BONE CYST